mark-ruddy/covctl/HACKATHON_REPORT.md

 - Crates.io for `covctl` - https://crates.io/crates/covctl
 - Crates.io for `covalent_class_a` - https://crates.io/crates/covalent_class_a
 - Developer documentation `covalent_class_a` - https://docs.rs/covalent_class_a/0.1.1/covalent_class_a/struct.CovalentClient.html
+- Slight bug found in ContractMetadata Covalent endpoint, see bottom of this page for info

 ## Project Description
 My initial plan for this hackathon project was very different to the hackathon project I ended up producing.
 The legacy of the original project remains in the `deprecated/` directory in the code repo.